hellstorm-software/Kult-Rising/readme.md

     - made system to dynamically change audio based on height
     - fixed an issue causing ambient sounds to cut out randomly
     - added indoor and outdoor checks so base doesn't have ambient sound
+- optimized method of calculating physics in the ashlands, dramatically improved framerate

 ----------------------------------------------------------